 - To travel from Germany to South Africa, you will need a valid South African passport.

-- To travel back from South Africa to Germany, you will need your valid South African passport and a valid Aufenthaltstitel (temporary residence permit), permanent residence card, or Fiktionsbescheinigung.
-Please be aware of any limitations or restrictions of your documents e.g single entry Aufenthaltstitel (temporary residence permit), in this case, usually short student visas, you are not allowed to travel from and back to Germany on your current Aufenthalt
+Please be mindful of any limitations or restrictions of your documents e.g single entry Aufenthaltstitel (temporary residence permit), in this case, usually for short student visas, you are not allowed to travel from and back to Germany on your current Aufenthalt (Residence permit).

 Applying for your ID in South Africa